-Emotional Writing: One Surprising Method for Capturing Readers' Emotions
+Emotional Writing: One Surprising Method for Creating Emotion in Your Readers

 Readers read for emotion

 Readers come in all varieties, each looking for something a little different in their ideal reading experience.
 But on the most basic level, every reader reads for emotion.
 He wants to feel something.
+He wants an emotional connection.

-If you’re interested in learning more about emotional writing and how to make that happen, I suggest reading Donald Maass’s very fine book, The Emotional Craft of Fiction: How To Write The Story Beneath The Surface.
+If you’re a fiction writer and interested in learning more about writing emotions and working toward emotional mastery, I suggest reading Donald Maass’s very fine book, The Emotional Craft of Fiction: How To Write The Story Beneath The Surface.

 The book includes an in-depth look at several useful techniques for evoking emotion in your readers, and makes compelling arguments for why you’d want to.
 Here’s one of my favorites:

-And that’s a worthy goal—to send readers on a journey through their own emotional territory.
+And that’s a worthy goal—to send readers on a journey through their own emotional landscape.
 By creating a reading experience that evinces, surprises, and provides space for growth and exploration, we can make a connection with readers through our characters and the emotions they share with the reader.

 How about you?
 What techniques have you used to engage your readers’ emotions?
 Would you like to develop more emotion tools for your writer’s toolbox?
-Share your thoughts with us in the comments section.
+Share your thoughts with us in the comments.

 PRACTICE

-Using the following prompt, explore the palette of emotions the viewpoint character might feel and express.
+Using the following prompt, explore the palette of emotions the point of view or POV character might feel and express.
 Go ahead and start with the obvious, go-to emotions, but don’t stop there.
 Dig deeper and think about possible, unexpected emotions that might come, unbidden, to your character.

 PROMPT: Jewel intercepts a message from her husband, intended for another woman, and discovers he is having an affair.